AngleProtocol/angle-docs/guides/other/withdraw-agEUR-bridge.md

 ![Send tx Etherscan](/.gitbook/assets/send-tx-etherscan.png)

-If the limits are empty, it's possible that the tx will revert.
+If the limits are still empty, you will just get the same amount of `lz-agEUR` back.
 You can check the current limits on the app [bridge page](https://app.angle.money/#/bridges-agEUR).